 Choosing the right team

 It’s important to determine ahead of time where you would like your baby to be treated after delivery.
-I recommend that child’s first appointment with his new medical team to happen within a week of giving birth.
+I recommend the child’s first appointment with the medical team to happen within a week of giving birth.

 Parents often wonder how soon their baby will need corrective surgery.
-If your baby is healthy and gaining weight appropriately, he will typically have surgery for a cleft lip at approximately three months-of-age.
-And a cleft palate at about nine months.
+If your baby is healthy and gaining weight appropriately, he or she will typically have surgery for a cleft lip between 3-6 months of age.
+Repair of cleft palate typically occurs between 9-12 months of age.

 Learning everything you can

 This sounds like an obvious tip, but I do believe that the more families learn about the condition, the more peace of mind they will have about the future.
 Some trustworthy resources are the American Cleft Palate-Craniofacial Association, and the Cleft Palate Foundation.